kubermatic/operating-system-manager/README.md

 [Machine-Controller](https://github.com/kubermatic/machine-controller) is used to manage the worker nodes in KubeOne clusters.
 It depends on user-data plugins to generate the required configurations for worker nodes.
 Each operating system requires its own user-data plugin.
 These configs are then injected into the worker nodes using provisioning utilities such as [cloud-init](https://cloud-init.io) or [ignition](https://coreos.github.io/ignition).
 Eventually the nodes are bootstrapped.

-This has been the norm in KubeOne till KubeOne v1.4 and it works as expected.
-Although over time, it has been observed that this workflow has certain limitations.
+Over time, it has been observed that this workflow has certain limitations.

 #### Machine Controller Limitations